 In an email sent to employees earlier this week, Apple CEO Tim Cook said that most workers will be asked to come into the office on Mondays, Tuesdays, and Thursdays, with the option of working remotely on Wednesdays and Fridays.

-Apple teams that need to work in-person will join office for four-five days a week.
+Apple teams that need to work in person will join the office for four-five days a week.